Akpan Hogan Ekpo: Career

 Ekpo lectured at North Carolina Agricultural and Technical State University, Greensboro, North Carolina from 1981 to 1983.
 He returned to Nigeria in 1983.
 From 1983 to 1989 he was a lecturer at the University of Calabar, Calabar, Nigeria where he quickly rose up the ranks becoming a Senior Lecturer in 1987.
-From 1990 to 1992, Ekpo was a Visiting Professor, Department of Economics, University of Zimbabwe, Harare, Zimbabwe.
-He was an Associate Professor and Head, Department of Economics, University of Abuja, Abuja, Nigeria from January to July, 1992.
+From 1990 to 1992, Ekpo was a visiting professor, Department of Economics, University of Zimbabwe, Harare, Zimbabwe.
+He was an associate professor and head, Department of Economics, University of Abuja, Abuja, Nigeria from January to July 1992.
 In February 1992, he became professor, Department of Economics, University of Abuja.

-He became the dean of Faculty of Management Sciences of the university in July 1992.
-In September 1994, Ekpo returned to his home state of Akwa Ibom where he became head, Department of Economics at the University of Uyo, Uyo.
-In 1997 he became the dean, Faculty of Social Sciences.
+Ekpo became the dean of Faculty of Management Sciences of the university in July 1992.
+In September 1994, Ekpo returned to his home state of Akwa Ibom where he became the Head of the Department of Economics at the University of Uyo, Uyo.
+In 1997 he became the Dean, Faculty of Social Sciences.
 In 1999, he was appointed the Deputy Vice-chancellor of the University of Uyo.
 He was appointed the Vice-Chancellor of the University of Uyo in May 2000.
 He held this position until May 24, 2005.

 In May 2009, he was appointed the Director General of the West African Institute for Financial and Economic Management (WAIFEM) in Lagos, Nigeria.
+Ekpo held this position until December 2018.